I/O complexity and pebble games with partial computations: Approximation algorithms

-We can now reduce the problem to a minimum Hamiltonian Path problem, which will be ultimately reduced to the well-studied Traveling Salesperson problem (TSP).
-Let $G=(V,E)$, with $|V|=n$ and $|E|=m$ be a bipartite DAG for which we want to solve Problem \ref{problem:modified_pebble_game_problem} with $M=2$.
+\begin{proof} Recall that the game ends when all the edges are deleted, and there are no remaining pebbles present on the graph.
+When $M=2$, the cost of an optimal solution is in fact the same as the cost of an optimal strategy to just delete the edges of the graph using the same rules, plus one last move to save the output of the last remaining edge.
+We therefore focus just deleting the edges, based on the rules of Table \ref{table:rules_of_pebble_games}.

 We first construct a complete graph $G'$ with $m$ vertices, one vertex for each edge in $G$.
-We will then assign weights to the edges of $G'$ based on Observation \ref{observation:edge_costs}.
-For each pair of edges $e_i$ and $e_j$ in $G$, which correspond to the nodes $v_i'$ and $v_j'$, we assign the following weight for the corresponding edge $(v_i',v_j')$ in $G'$: \begin{itemize} \item if $e_i$ and $e_j$ share the same target in $G$, assign cost $1$; \item if $e_i$ and $e_j$ share the same source in $G$, assign weight $2$; \item if $e_i$ and $e_j$ do not share any endpoints in $G$, assign weight $3$. \end{itemize} An example illustration of the graphs $G$ and $G'$ can be found in Figure \ref{fig:mod_rbpg_reduction_to_min_hamiltonian_path}.
+We will then assign weights to the edges of $G'$ based on costs described in observations (a), (b) and (c).
+For each pair of edges $e_i$ and $e_j$ in $G$, which correspond to the nodes $v_i'$ and $v_j'$, we assign the following weight for the corresponding edge $(v_i',v_j')$ in $G'$: \begin{itemize} \item if $e_i$ and $e_j$ share the same target in $G$, weight$=1$; \item if $e_i$ and $e_j$ share the same source in $G$, weight$=2$; \item if $e_i$ and $e_j$ do not share any nodes in $G$, weight$=3$. \end{itemize} It is not hard to see that any pebbling strategy in $G$ is a Hamiltonian Path in $G'$, and vice versa.
+Therefore, we can find a low-cost pebbling strategy in $G$ by finding a Hamiltonian Path in $G'$ with small cost.
+The construction of $G'$ is depicted in Figure \ref{fig:mod_rbpg_reduction_to_min_hamiltonian_path}.

-\begin{fact} Any pebbling strategy in $G$ is a Hamiltonian Path in $G'$, and vice versa. \begin{proof} Any pebbling strategy can be seen as a sequence of edges that are being eliminated, and since we need to eliminate all the edges of $G$, then any such strategy can be translated to a path in $G'$ which visits all of its vertices exactly once.
-The opposite is also straightforward to verify. \end{proof} \end{fact} Therefore, we can find a cheap pebbling strategy in $G$ by finding a Hamiltonian Path in $G'$ with small cost.
-In fact, the minimum-cost Hamiltonian Path in $G'$ is also an optimal pebbling strategy for $G$.
-Since finding a minimum cost Hamiltonian Path in $G'$ is also NP-hard, we will use known algorithms to approximate it.